stellar/stellar-core/docs/questions.md

+Should we make entry indexes just be a sequential number rather than do this hashing to calculate it?
+	Entry indexes could be 64bit
+	This will have a bunch of space everywhere.
+		Issuers would only be 64 bit
+		Offers are smaller
+		tx would only need 64bit for destination and source
+	Downsides:
+		Creating an account would have to be a special kind of tx Easier to accidently send to the wrong person?
+		Makes it more complicted to go from secret key to account

 Do we check seq numbers when we check validity?

+Do we want a separate base fee for the reserve? or should it be tied to the amount we charge for tx fee?
+	Maybe changing the base reserve is the same process for approving protocol upgrades?

 How do we want to handle returning payments?
 	If a user sends a payment from a gateway and someone needs to return it